clindsay107/keyshare/README.md

 ### Gatekeeper

-See the (Gatekeeper docs here)[cli/gatekeeper.md] for more info on testing.
+See the [Gatekeeper docs here](cli/gatekeeper.md) for more info on testing.

 ## Development